THX 1138: 1967 student film

-The first version was a student film for USC School of Cinematic Arts titled Electronic Labyrinth: THX 1138 4EB.
-The run time was 15 minutes.
-It was released as a bonus feature on the 2004 Director's Cut.
+The first version was a 15-minute student film for the USC School of Cinematic Arts titled Electronic Labyrinth: THX 1138 4EB.
+It was released as a bonus feature along with the 2004 director's cut release.

 1971 studio version

-The 1971 studio version, distributed to theaters, had five minutes taken out (apparently against Lucas' wishes) by Warner Bros. studios.
-This version (81 minutes long) has never been released on any home media format.
+The 1971 studio version, distributed to theaters, had five minutes removed (against Lucas' wishes) by Warner Bros.
+This 81-minute version has never been released in any home-media format.

 1977 restored version

-In 1977, after the success of Star Wars, THX 1138 was re-released with the footage that had been deleted by Warner Bros. back in but it still did not gain popularity.
-This version was subsequently released on VHS (88 minutes) and LaserDisc (86 minutes).
+In 1977, after the success of Star Wars, THX 1138 was rereleased with the footage restored that had been deleted by Warner Bros., but it still failed to achieve popularity.
+This version was later released in VHS (88 minutes) and LaserDisc (86 minutes) formats.

 2004 director's cut

 In 2004, The George Lucas Director's Cut of the film was released.
-Under Lucas' supervision, the film underwent an extensive restoration and digital intermediate process by Lowry Digital and Industrial Light & Magic (ILM), where the film's original negative was scanned, digital color correction was applied, and a brand new digital master was created.
+Under Lucas' supervision, the film underwent an extensive restoration and digital intermediate process by Lowry Digital and Industrial Light & Magic (ILM), where the film's original negative was scanned, digital color correction was applied and a new digital master was created.
 Computer-generated imagery and audio/video restoration techniques were also applied to the film.

-At Lucas' request, the previsualization team at Skywalker Ranch worked in concert with ILM throughout the summer of 2003.
-The team also planned and executed a single day shoot, which would form the basis for new digital visual effects, mostly to expand scenes by extending crowds, filling out settings, and adding detail to the backgrounds of many scenes.
+At Lucas's request, the previsualization team at Skywalker Ranch worked with ILM throughout mid-2003.
+The team also executed a single-day shoot to form the basis for new digital visual effects, mostly to expand scenes by extending crowds and adding detail to settings and backgrounds for many scenes.

-These changes increased the run time of the film to 88 minutes.
+These changes increased the runtime of the film to 88 minutes.
 This director's cut was released to a limited number of digital-projection theaters on September 10, 2004, and then on DVD on September 14, 2004.
 The film was released on Blu-ray on September 7, 2010.
-At that time, the film received an "R" rating (for "sexuality/nudity") from the MPAA, due to the changes to the ratings system since the original release (the original film was rated "GP", later changed to "PG").
+With the addition of the added content, the film's MPAA rating was changed from GP (now known as PG) to R for "sexuality/nudity".
 It is the only film directed by Lucas to carry an "R" rating.

 Novelization

 A novelization based on the film was written by Ben Bova and published in 1971.
-It follows the plot of the movie closely, with four notable additions:
+It follows the film's plot closely, with four additions: